-PLEASE NOTE: We are no longer accepting summer clothing donations.
-We would be happy to accept your donation of winter clothing.
-Due to health regulations we are unable to accept donations of used bedding, socks or underwear.
+PLEASE NOTE: We are no longer accepting winter clothing donations.
+We would be happy to accept your donation of summer clothing.
+Due to health regulations we are unable to accept donations of used socks, underwear or bedding.

 Even the smallest amount of money makes a difference to the Shelter and its ability to serve the homeless population in Bangor.
 Even if you don’t have time to give to the Shelter, donating money is a great way to show your support for our work and our mission.
 If you would like to make an online donation to the Shelter, please click the PayPal button below.
 If you would like to support us with a monthly donation, you can easily do so by checking the recurring donation box on our PayPal donation page.
 In-person donations by cash or check are also accepted at our front desk.

 The Shelter relies on donations of food to provide three meals per day to our guests.
 Food donations including everything from event leftovers to canned goods.
 We accept donations of food at 263 Main Street in Bangor.
 Did you know that a federal law makes it easier and safer to donate food to the Shelter?
 On October 1, 1996, President Clinton signed the Bill Emerson Good Samaritan Food Donation Act to encourage the donation of food and grocery products to non-profit organizations for distribution to needy individuals.
 The Act:

 - Protects donors from liability when donating to a non-profit organization in good faith, even if a donated product later causes harm to a needy recipient.